agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 MY_COLLECTION.update(1, {name: "frank"});
 MY_COLLECTION.getItem(1); // Returns '{id: 1, name: "frank"}'
 ```
-Therefore, we pass the `primary Key` of the Item which should be updated as first parameter.
+Therefore, we pass the `primary Key` of the Item, which should be updated as the first parameter.
-And specify as second parameter the data object that will be merged into the found Item data by default.
+And specify as the second parameter the data object that will be merged into the found Item data by default.

 ### 🌪 Overwrite Data
 In order to overwrite the entire Item data with the passed data object, we set `patch` to `false` in the configuration object.
-The configuration object can be passed as third parameter.
+The configuration object can be passed as a third parameter.
 ```ts
 MY_COLLECTION.update(1, {id: 1, name: 'hans'}, {patch: false});
 ```
-Because the changes are not merged into the Item data, we have to redefine the `primaryKey` in the passed data object.
+Because the changes are not merged into the Item data, we have to redefine the `primaryKey` in the given data object.
-Otherwise, the `primary Key` is missing which can lead to problems later.
+Otherwise, the `primary Key` is missing, which leads to problems.

 ### ❓ Deepmerge
-Unfortunately the `update()` method doesn't support `deep merges` yet.
+Unfortunately, the `update()` method doesn't support `deep merges` yet.
 In conclusion, the merge only happens at the top-level of the objects.
 If AgileTs can't find a particular property, it will add it at the top-level of the Item data object.
 ```ts